-- Connect the system to the power source.
+- Connect server to the power source

-- Connect the system to the data network.
+- Connect server to the data network

-- Connect the system to the storage device.
+- · Connect the server to the storage device

-- Connect the system to the management network.
+- · Connect the server to the management network

-- 6. Power on the system.
+- 6. Power on the server.

-The power button location and power LED are specified in "Troubleshooting by system LEDs and diagnostics display" on page 31.
+Power button location and power LED are specified in:

+- Chapter 2 "Server components" on page 19 - "Troubleshooting by system LEDs and diagnostics display" on page 31

-A node can be turned on (power LED on) in any of the following ways:
+The server can be turned on (power LED on) in any of the following ways:

-- You can press the power button. - The node can restart automatically after a power interruption. - The node can respond to remote power-on requests sent to the Lenovo XClarity Controller.
+- Press the power button. - The server can restart automatically after a power interruption. - The server can respond to remote power-on requests sent to the Lenovo XClarity Controller.

-Note: You can access the management processor interface to configure the system without powering on the system.
-Whenever the system is connected to power, the management processor interface is available.
-For details about accessing the management system processor, see "Opening and Using the XClarity Controller Web Interface" section in the XCC documentation compatible with your system at https://pubs.lenovo.com/lxcc-overview/.
+Note: You can access the management processor interface to configure the system without powering on the server.
+Whenever the server is connected to power, the management processor interface is available.
+For details about accessing the management server processor, see "Opening and Using the XClarity Controller Web Interface" section in the XCC documentation compatible with your server at https://pubs.lenovo.com/lxcc-overview/.

-7. Validate the system.
-Make sure that the power LED, Ethernet connector LED, and network LED are lit with green light, which means the system hardware was set up successfully.
+7. Validate the server.
+Make sure that the power LED, Ethernet connector LED, and network LED are lit with green light, which means the server hardware was set up successfully.

-See "Troubleshooting by system LEDs and diagnostics display" on page 31 for more information on the LED indications.
+See "System LEDs and diagnostics display" on page 31 for more information on the LED indications.